Devesh43/Solar-System-Simulation/README.md

 python solar_system.py
 ```

-Once executed, the simulation will visualize planetary motion with smooth animations and background music.
+Once executed, this simulation will visualize planetary motion with smooth animations and background music.

 ---